-Under the authority of Title VI of the Civil Rights Act of 1964 ("Title VI"), Federal Transit Administration ("FTA") Circular 4702.1B ("FTA Circular" or "Circular") directs transit providers to define and set standards for analyzing the potential adverse effects of proposed major service changes and all proposed fare changes on protected populations.
-An equity analysis is conducted prior to implementing any such service or fare change to evaluate whether the proposed change is likely to have a disparate impact on populations protected on the basis of race or ethnicity1, or place a disproportionate burden on low-income2 populations.
+Under the authority of Title VI of the Civil Rights Act of 1964 ("Title VI"), Federal Transit Administration ("FTA") Circular 4702.1B ("FTA Circular" or "Circular") directs transit providers to define and set standards for analyzing the potential adverse effects of proposed major service changes and all proposed fare changes on minority and low-income protected populations.
+An equity analysis is conducted prior to implementing any such service or fare change to evaluate whether the proposed change is likely to have a disparate impact on minority populations protected on the basis of race, color, or national origin ethnicity or place a disproportionate burden on low-income populations.
 The Massachusetts Bay Transportation Authority ("MBTA") follows this Service and Fare Change Equity Policy ("Policy") in accordance with chapter IV, section 7 of the FTA Circular to assist with equitable and transparent decision-making and with the goal of fairly distributing the adverse impacts of and any burdens associated with fare and major service changes.